Olympic Pin Trading at Rio! 20 Years of Memories of 1996 Atlanta Olympics Pin Trading

 At the opening of the Rio Summer Games in August 2016, active Olympic pin traders will gather at Atlanta's Olympic Centennial Park to begin active trading again.
 It will be twenty-four years since the Olympic Games came to Atlanta.
 Pin traders will watch the children play in the fountains and reminisce about the festivities and the triumphs of hosting the Olympic 1996 Games in Atlanta while they indulge in some serious Olympic pin trading during the Rio Olympic games.

 No matter the year, pin trading hits fever pitch during the games.
-Rio 2016 will be no different.
+Rio 2016 was no different.
+Next?
+Korea.